tastytea/mastodon-cpp/README.md

 These packages are automatically built and not tested.
 Install with `dpkg -i` or `rpm -i`, respectively.

-To use the DEB package on stretch, you will need [libcurlpp0](https://packages.debian.org/libcurlpp0) from buster.
+To use the DEB package on stretch, you will need [libcurlpp0](https://packages.debian.org/libcurlpp0) from sid.

 ## From source